SvenRosvall/AutoLdrSpotDetector/docs/AdjustingThresholdDesign.md

 Every 200ms the threshold is incremented if the read LDR value is higher than the threshold and the threshold is decremented if the LDR value is lower.

-The LDR changes state if the LDR value is above/lower than the current threshold for 500ms.
+The default state decider algorithm is the TimedStateDecider.

 ## AdjustingDetectors class
 In addition to fields defined in [AutoLdrSpotDetectors class](Design.md#autoldrspotdetectors-class)